efredericks/gvsu-cis373/assets/labs/lab1-sim.md

 ## Install CircuitPython and Libraries

-Well, this simulator actually uses block-based programming (or JavaScript) to handle things, and no installation is necessary.
-Unfortunately with the quick turnaround needed to do this lab I am not as familiar with how Adafruit set up their JavaScript framework, so we're going to go block-based for now.
+Well, this simulator actually uses block-based programming (or JavaScript, or Python) to handle things, and no installation is necessary.
+Unfortunately with the quick turnaround needed to do this lab I am not as familiar with how Adafruit set up their JavaScript framework, the Python implementation is not a one-to-one comparison, so we're going to go block-based for now.

 If you ever have used Scratch you'll feel right at home.
 If not, no worries.